20WH1A1221/II-I-Labs/DS/Experiment 7/README.md

+PROGRAM 7b:

-write a program to implement different operations on stack using linked list
+write a program to implement different operations on stack using linked list.